Cooking Glossary

 Confit

-Confit is a French cooking technique where food is slowly cooked in fat at low temperature, typically between 200-300°F (90-150°C).
-Originally a preservation method from southwest France, it works with duck legs, garlic, potatoes, tomatoes, and even egg yolks.
+Confit is a French cooking technique where food is slowly cooked submerged in fat at low temperature (90-150°C / 200-300°F) — originally a preservation method from southwest France, it works for duck legs, garlic, potatoes, tomatoes, and even egg yolks.

 Curing

-A preservation technique using salt, sugar, nitrates, or smoke to draw moisture from food (primarily meat and fish), inhibit bacterial growth, and develop concentrated flavors.
+Curing is a preservation technique that uses salt, sugar, nitrates, or smoke (typically 2-3% salt by weight) to draw moisture from food — primarily meat and fish — inhibit bacterial growth, and develop concentrated flavors.

 Deglazing